bmd1905/EasyMLOps/README.md

 ![MLflow UI](./docs/images/mlflow-ui.jpg)

-The model will be versioned in the Model Registry, you can go to the `http://localhost:5001/` and hit the `Models` tab and you should see the model.
+The model will be versioned in the Model Registry, you can go to `http://localhost:5001/` and hit the `Models` tab and you should see the model.

 ![MLflow Models](./docs/images/mlflow-models.jpg)